 The manufacture, marketing and sale of any of our product candidates will be subject to stringent and ongoing government regulation.
 The FDA may also withdraw product approvals if problems concerning the safety or efficacy of a product appear following approval.
-We cannot be sure that FDA and United States Congressional initiatives pertaining to ensuring the safety of marketed drugs or other developments pertaining to the pharmaceutical industry will not adversely affect our operations.
+We cannot be sure that FDA and United States Congressional initiatives or actions by foreign regulatory bodies pertaining to ensuring the safety of marketed drugs or other developments pertaining to the pharmaceutical industry will not adversely affect our operations.